sydneybgarcia/sydswebsite/content/home/resources.md

 **Recommended Graduate Application Guides**

-When I was applying for graudate programs I relied heavily on the following guides.
+When I was applying for graduate programs I relied heavily on the following guides.
 I hope they can aid in your application process as well!

 ["So, you’re applying for a PhD in Psychology..."
 Guide](https://drive.google.com/file/d/1wHd_BRG3SHI-8sFS4E-0ilzp_IaKpQsd/view)